marcodenic/peaks/README.md

 ## 🖥️ Screenshots

 The tool displays:
-- Real-time braille chart showing upload/download patterns
+- Real-time split-axis braille chart with upload below and download above the axis
 - Current bandwidth rates in the footer
 - Optional statistics panel with uptime, peaks, and totals
 - Live/paused status indicator
-- Beautiful color-coded interface
+- Beautiful color-coded interface with clear traffic separation

 ## 🛠️ Technical Details